Astrodome: Opening and reception

 The stadium's opening day took place on April 9, 1965.
 A sold-out crowd of 47,879 watched an exhibition game between the Astros and the New York Yankees.
 President Lyndon B. Johnson and his wife Lady Bird were in attendance, as well as Governor John Connally and Mayor Louie Welch.
 Governor Connally tossed out the first ball for the first indoor MLB game.
 Dick "Turk" Farrell of the Astros threw the first pitch.
-Mickey Mantle had both the first hit (a single) and the first home run in the Astrodome, but the Astros won 2–1 in twelve innings.
+The Yankees' Mickey Mantle had both the first hit (a single) and the first home run in the Astrodome, but the Astros won 2–1 in twelve innings.

 President Johnson stopped at the Astrodome that evening en route to his home in Johnson City and paid his respects to baseball and Astros president Roy Hofheinz, a campaign manager for Johnson in the 1940s, just as the second inning got underway.
 He and Lady Bird watched the opening night game from behind the glass in Judge Hofheinz's private box high in the right field just to the right of the giant scoreboard.
 LBJ ate hors d'œuvres and chicken and ice cream while watching the game.

-"Roy, I want to congratulate you; it shows so much imagination", he was heard to say.
+"Roy, I want to congratulate you; it shows so much imagination," he was heard to say.
 Later, he called the stadium "massive" and "beautiful."
 Although the president's visit overshadowed all others, dignitaries swarmed through the "Eighth Wonder of the World" during the three days of the exhibition series and for opening night against the Phillies on April 12.
 Chris Short of the Phillies shut out the Astros on four hits, with 12 strikeouts.

 The first artist to play the Astrodome was Judy Garland on December 17, 1965; The Supremes were her opening act, and tickets were priced $1.00 to $7.50.
 The dome seated 48,000, and another 12,000 seats were added for this show.
-Paid $43,000 for the one show, Garland appeared on stage at 10 p.m. and sang for forty minutes, with her set of songs including: "He's Got The Whole World In His Hands"; "Just In Time"; "My Kind Of Town, Houston Is"/"Houston"; "As Long As He Needs Me"; "Joey, Joey, Joey"; "Do It Again"; "What Now My Love?"; "By Myself"; "Rock-A-Bye Your Baby"; "San Francisco"; "Chicago"; and "Over The Rainbow."
+Paid $43,000 for the one show, Garland appeared on stage at 10 p.m. and sang for forty minutes, with her set of songs including: "He's Got the Whole World in His Hands"; "Just in Time"; "My Kind of Town, Houston Is"/"Houston"; "As Long As He Needs Me"; "Joey, Joey, Joey"; "Do it Again"; "What Now My Love?"; "By Myself"; "Rock-A-Bye Your Baby"; "San Francisco"; "Chicago"; and "Over the Rainbow."
 Mort Lindsey conducted.